Teaching for Social Justice in Urban Schools

 Individuals who are interested in the UTL Program apply to a master’s program in teaching and curriculum, leading to either NYS Initial or Professional Teacher Certification.
 In addition to their coursework and field requirements for certification, UTL students participate in monthly seminars that focus on critical approaches to teaching in urban settings.
 Additional experiences, including campus forums and field trips, allow UTL students to gain insight into urban school reform from key stakeholders, and service learning projects with local community organizations enable them to make positive and tangible contributions to the Rochester community.
 Upon completion of the master’s program, UTL graduates make a two-year commitment to teach in an urban public school during which they continue to receive professional support through monthly UTL seminars.

 Admissions and Financial Aid

-As part of our deep commitment to preparing socially-conscious urban educators, the Warner School offers up to 10 full tuition scholarships each year to Initial Teacher Certification applicants who meet both of the following criteria: (1) they are seniors at the University of Rochester and (2) they are individuals who are able to increase the diversity of the urban teacher population or increase the number of certified teachers in specializations where there are the highest shortages particularly in the Rochester area.
+As part of our deep commitment to preparing socially-conscious urban educators, the Warner School offers full tuition scholarships to Initial Teacher Certification applicants who meet both of the following criteria: (1) they are seniors at the University of Rochester and (2) they are individuals who are able to increase the diversity of the urban teacher population or increase the number of certified teachers in specializations where there are the highest shortages particularly in the Rochester area.
 Funding for Initial Teacher Certification applicants who do not meet those criteria is available on a limited basis.
 RCSD teachers applying to the Professional Teacher Certification program are encouraged to apply to UTL and may be eligible for financial assistance.